atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 #### Step 3 - Review the Open API Specification

 1. Open the newly imported openapi3_0.json specification from the Explorer View.
-From within the editor window, press the **SHIFT+ALT+P** key combination to bring up Swagger Preview window
+From within the editor window, press the **SHIFT+ALT+P** key combination to bring up Swagger Preview window.

 ![](/images/Image_1.png)